Methodism: Germany

 A Methodist missionary returning from Britain introduced (British) Methodism to Germany in 1830, initially in the region of Württemberg.
 Methodism was also spread in Germany through the missionary work of the Methodist Episcopal Church which began in 1849 in Bremen, soon spreading to Saxony and other parts of Germany.
 Other Methodist missionaries of the Evangelical Association went near Stuttgart (Württemberg) in 1850.
 Further Methodist missionaries of the Church of the United Brethren in Christ worked in Franconia and other parts of Germany from 1869 until 1905.
-So Methodism has four roots in Germany.
+Therefore, Methodism has four roots in Germany.